Inquest finds failure to appreciate sickle cell crisis symptoms in the death of 21-year-old Evan Nathan Smith

 He was not recognised to be developing sickle cell symptoms until 3.20am, 23 April, five days after his admission with the diagnosis of a bile duct infection, when he was attended by a doctor from the haematology department.

-The inquest at Barnet Coroner's Court heard that Evan’s life could have been saved if he had been given a blood transfusion sooner to manage his sickle cell crisis.
+The inquest at Barnet Coroner's Court found that the delay in providing Evan with a blood transfusion was the cause of his death.
 The inquest also heard that the hospital’s haematology team were not made aware that he had been admitted until five days after he arrived at the hospital.

 Following the inquest Evan’s parents Charles and Betty Smith said:

 “Evan was an intelligent and caring young man with a very bright future ahead of him.
 He was an exceptionally conscientious and hardworking individual who treasured his family and friends and was always keen to help anyone who needed it.
 We continue to be devastated by his death and the shocking way his life was cut short so quickly.

 Suzanne White, solicitor at law firm Leigh Day who represented the Smith family, added:

 “Betty and Charles Smith had to fight for the inquest into their only son’s death to be held.
 The evidence presented to the coroner about the failures in Evan’s care has been very difficult for Betty and Charles to hear.
 We have heard that if the haematology team had been alerted sooner, then Evan may not have died two years ago.

 “Evan was a young man with the potential for a hugely fulfilling life . . . he was intelligent and gifted, caring and the very centre of his parents’ lives.
 Betty and Charles will now take some time to consider their options.”